Piezoelectricity

 French physicists Jacques and Pierre Curie discovered piezoelectricity in 1880.
 The piezoelectric effect has been exploited in many useful applications, including the production and detection of sound, piezoelectric inkjet printing, generation of high voltage electricity, as a clock generator in electronic devices, in microbalances, to drive an ultrasonic nozzle, and in ultrafine focusing of optical assemblies.
 It forms the basis for scanning probe microscopes that resolve images at the scale of atoms.
 It is used in the pickups of some electronically amplified guitars and as triggers in most modern electronic drums.
 The piezoelectric effect also finds everyday uses, such as generating sparks to ignite gas cooking and heating devices, torches, and cigarette lighters.

+Etymology

+The word piezoelectricity means electricity resulting from pressure.
+It is derived from Ancient Greek πιέζω 'to squeeze or press' and ἤλεκτρον 'amber' (an ancient source of static electricity).
+The German form of the word (Piezoelektrizität) was coined in 1881 by the German physicist Wilhelm Gottlieb Hankel; the English word was derived from German in 1883.

 History

 Discovery and early research

 The pyroelectric effect, by which a material generates an electric potential in response to a temperature change, was studied by Carl Linnaeus and Franz Aepinus in the mid-18th century.
 Drawing on this knowledge, both René Just Haüy and Antoine César Becquerel posited a relationship between mechanical stress and electric charge; however, experiments by both proved inconclusive.

 The first demonstration of the direct piezoelectric effect was in 1880 by the brothers Pierre Curie and Jacques Curie.
 They combined their knowledge of pyroelectricity with their understanding of the underlying crystal structures that gave rise to pyroelectricity to predict crystal behavior, and demonstrated the effect using crystals of tourmaline, quartz, topaz, cane sugar, and Rochelle salt (sodium potassium tartrate tetrahydrate).
 Quartz and Rochelle salt exhibited the most piezoelectricity.

 The Curies, however, did not predict the converse piezoelectric effect.
 The converse effect was mathematically deduced from fundamental thermodynamic principles by Gabriel Lippmann in 1881.
 The Curies immediately confirmed the existence of the converse effect, and went on to obtain quantitative proof of the complete reversibility of electro-elasto-mechanical deformations in piezoelectric crystals.

 For the next few decades, piezoelectricity remained something of a laboratory curiosity, though it was a vital tool in the discovery of polonium and radium by Pierre and Marie Curie in 1898.
 More work was done to explore and define the crystal structures that exhibited piezoelectricity.
 This culminated in 1910 with the publication of Woldemar Voigt's Lehrbuch der Kristallphysik (Textbook on Crystal Physics), which described the 20 natural crystal classes capable of piezoelectricity, and rigorously defined the piezoelectric constants using tensor analysis.